 In this post, we’re sharing our best advice for piloting Abstract with your team.
-We’ll teach you how to maximize your 14-day trial and thoughtfully introduce Abstract into your design workflow.
+We’ll teach you how to thoughtfully introduce Abstract into your design workflow, over a two week period of time.
 You’ll learn how to get you started and—most importantly—how to get everyone else on your team rolling with Abstract as well.
 By the end of your trial, you’ll be branching, committing, merging, and setting yourself up for a more collaborative design process.

 T-15 day(s): Recruit your design friends

-While Abstract is helpful for your personal design work, it’s a game changer for collaboration.
-Aha moments pop up as you’re working in Abstract:
+While Abstract Branches is helpful for your personal design work, it’s a game changer for collaboration.
+Aha moments pop up as you’re working in Abstract Branches:

 “Cool!
 I can see what Shannon’s working on.”